What causes the magnetic curvature drift?: A pedagogical puzzle

 INSTRUCTOR: Okay.
 Suppose the particle happens to be moving exactly parallel to the magnetic field vector, so the angle between the velocity and the magnetic field is zero.
 The Lorentz force is zero.
 What causes the particle to curve along the magnetic field line?

-At this point students are baffled: if the first adiabatic invariant (Eq.~\ref{eq:magnetic-moment}) is zero, it has to remain so, and the guiding center follows the field line.
+At this point students are baffled: if the first adiabatic invariant (Eq.~\ref{eq:magnetic-moment}) is zero, presumably it remains so, and the guiding center follows the field line.
 How is this possible if the Lorentz force is zero?
 It's a puzzle that draws students in.
 Solving it means figuring out how the Lorentz force varies along the particle's trajectory.
 The explanation, as we will see, reaches into the mirror force and gradient-B drift effects too.